semi-lab/semi-lab.github.io/_pages/projects.md

         <div class="col-md-8">
 <div class="card-body">
             <h3 class="card-title">Energy Devices and Smart Sensors</h3>
-            <p class="card-text">Energy devices are at the heart of the modern technological landscape, playing a pivotal role in ensuring efficiency, sustainability, and conveniences.
-Meanwhile, smart sensors are the eyes and ears of our interconnected world, enabling real-time data collection and analysis in diverse fields, from healthcare and transportation to industrial automation and environmental monitoring.
+            <p class="card-text">Energy devices are central to today's techonology, underpinning efficiency and sustainability.
+Meanwhile, smart sensors act as the sensory network of our connected world, gathering and analyzing real-time data in diverse domains, from healthcare and transport to industry and the environment.
 </p>
             <div class="row ml-1 mr-1 p-0"></div>
           </div>